UltraEngine/Documentation/pbrmaterials.md

-# PBR Materials and Lighting
+# Physically-based Materials

-Ultra Engine makes use of physically-based rendering to deliver next-gen visuals with realistic lighting.
+Ultra Engine makes use of physically-based rendering (PBR) to deliver next-gen visuals with realistic lighting.
 Several different settings in materials and the environment combine to produce the appearance of a surface.

 Direct lighting is achieved with point, spot, directional, and box lights.
 These each use a different lighting equation to simulate a light source with texture-based shadows (shadow maps).